Documentation Index

 """

-return f"Search result for '{query}': Mellea is a Python framework."
+return f"Search result for '{query}': Mellea is a Python framework for generative programs."

 m = mellea.start_session()